gohugoio/hugo/content/en/templates/files.md

 ### `readFile` Example: Add a Project File to Content

 As `readFile` is a function, it is only available to you in your templates and not your content.
-However, we can create a simple [shortcode template][sct] that calls `readFile`, passes the first argument through the function, and then allows an optional second argument to send the file through the markdown processor.
+However, we can create a simple [shortcode template][sct] that calls `readFile`, passes the first argument through the function, and then allows an optional second argument to send the file through the Markdown processor.
 The pattern for adding this shortcode to your content will be as follows:

 ```
 {{</* readfile file="/path/to/local/file.txt" markdown="true" */>}}